 Marry me chicken is about to become your new favorite chicken recipe!
-This crowd-pleaser combines juicy, tender chicken breasts and an incredible parmesan cream sauce with sun dried tomatoes and fresh basil for a rich, flavorful main course everyone will love.
+This crowd-pleaser takes juicy, tender chicken breasts and marries them with an incredible parmesan cream sauce, sun-dried tomatoes, and fresh basil for a rich, flavorful main course everyone will love.

 - This chicken dish is naturally keto-friendly, low carb, and gluten free.
 No adjustments needed!

 - We leave the chicken breasts whole here, but cutting them into cutlets first will shorten your cook time!
 Simply slice the chicken breasts in half from one side to the other (like a hamburger bun) and proceed with the recipe as written.

 - For a little extra flavor, add some of the oil from the sun dried tomatoes to the skillet with the olive oil.
 Searing the chicken in the tomato oil gives it a really nice flavor that’s only enhanced by the sun dried tomato cream sauce.

 - Freshly grated parmesan cheese will give you a much better flavor and texture than store-bought, already-grated parmesan.
 It’s SO easy to grate your own, too!
 Just grab a whole block of parmesan cheese at the store and grate it on a box grater.
 If you don’t have a box grater, you could use a sharp knife to slice very thin pieces of parmesan off the block.